LightBurn UI Tour¶

 With nothing selected in the workspace, click a color entry and new shapes will be created in that color.
 If you have something selected, clicking a color entry will apply that color to the shapes in your selection.
 The colors currently in use in your design will also appear as entries in the Cuts / Layers window, where you can choose the operations that each color represents.

 There are 2 special layers at the end of the cut palette, labeled T1 and T2.
 These are Tool Layers and are purely for creating non-output shapes in your designs.
 These layers have no cut parameters and will never be output to the laser.
 For example you could use them for:

 - Indicating pre-determined material size and position on your machine

 - Guide-lines for aligning shapes

-- Text on a Path (without the path being output)
+- Apply Path to Text (without the path being output)

 - Image Masking